 Images via Tiny House Marketplace

-The board and batten exterior is gorgeous.
+The board and batten exterior gives this tiny home beautiful curb appeal.

 Images via Tiny House Marketplace